wpzoom/inspiro-starter-sites/readme.txt

 Stable tag: 		1.1.1
 License: 			GPLv2 or later
 License URI: 		https://www.gnu.org/licenses/gpl-2.0.html
-Tags: 				starter templates, demo importer, starter sites, templates, elementor templates
+Tags: 				starter sites, templates, demo importer, elementor, gutenberg

-Import starter templates with Gutenberg Blocks, Elementor, and WooCommerce to create a new website in just a few clicks.
+Import free starter sites & demo templates for Gutenberg, Elementor and WooCommerce — build a complete WordPress website in just a few clicks.

 == Description ==

+**Inspiro Starter Sites** is a free library of **starter sites and demo templates** for WordPress.
+Import a complete, professionally designed website — built for the **Gutenberg block editor**, **Elementor**, and **WooCommerce** — in just a few clicks, then customize it to match your brand.

+No page-building from scratch and no coding required: pick a demo, run the one-click importer, and get a ready-made site with pages, images, menus, widgets and customizer settings already set up.

-**Inspiro Starter Sites** is a free plugin designed to simplify the process of building a website with the [Inspiro](https://wordpress.org/themes/inspiro/) theme.
-It provides access to a library of 20+ professionally designed starter templates:
+The plugin works hand-in-hand with the free [Inspiro](https://wordpress.org/themes/inspiro/) theme and gives you access to 20+ ready-made starter templates:

 - **Business / Portfolio** | [View Demo](https://demo.wpzoom.com/inspiro-lite-blocks/)
 - **Business (Elementor)** | [View Demo](https://demo.wpzoom.com/inspiro-lite/)